 Since patent protection expired on Hobie’s original MirageDrive, several competing manufacturers have copied the efficient oscillating flippers.
 In fact, Pelican International, one of the biggest manufacturers of thermoformed kayaks, recently released the Catch 130HD with a modified flipper drive.
 One of my friends at Pelican said Hobie folks offered advice on developing the new drive.

-Start with the firsts.
-Passport is Hobie’s first thermoformed boat, the lightest in its hardshell line and least expensive.
+Passport is Hobie’s first thermoformed boat, the lightest in its hardshell line and the least expensive.
 It’s also the first boat not produced in Hobie’s California factory.
 The hulls are molded in France and assembled in Oceanside.

 Choosing thermoformed plastic over rotomolded polyethelyne produced the biggest savings in cost and weight.
 A rotomolded kayak is made by filling a mold with plastic pellets then heating and rotating to spread the plastic.
 A thermoformed boat, on the other hand, starts as two sheets of plastic molded in a press then joined together.